(Updated October 2018)

 We hold ourselves and our supply chain accountable and we fully comply with the provisions of the Act.
 We recognise that slavery and human trafficking is a complex supply chain issue and we will be working in partnership with our customers, suppliers and partners to help develop long-term solutions to this issue.

-To ensure that the leaders in our business understand the issues of slavery and human trafficking, we include the topic for discussion in our Leadership Development programme so that senior leaders of our companies are made more aware of the issues.
+To ensure that the leaders in our business understand the issues of slavery and human trafficking, we include the topic for discussion in our Leadership Development activities so that our senior leadership team are made more aware of the issues.

 We carry out a regular review of the risk of modern slavery as part of our ethical business programme, assessing the risks in terms of the geographies and markets in which we operate, and in terms of our customers, suppliers and working methods.
 We have introduced an International Business Matrix which ranks all countries for various criteria, one of which is the estimated amount of modern slavery.
 This assessment is used to guide our staff when pursuing work, and it is updated every six months or following any significant issues in the public arena.

 To ensure that we engage with partners, customers and subcontractors who share our commitments, we use a third party due diligence screening platform available for all our operating companies to use.
 This service alerts us to adverse publicity, prosecutions, etc. and will highlight any record of unacceptable employment practices.
 The service selected has been benchmarked against industry standards and its performance is monitored.
 Use of this tool enables us to make informed decisions regarding our third-party relationships.
 We now have in excess of 1400 third parties being screened, and any companies being flagged as a red risk are investigated further before business relationships are established or extended.

 BMT’s disciplinary policy permits the termination of employees found to be involved in any breach of the law banning forced labour, slavery and human trafficking.